DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 Python is not just a programming language, it's an open source collection of tools that includes both basic Python and a large collection of packages written by different people.
 The terminology varies.
 What we call a package others sometimes call a **library**.
 The term **module** typically refers to a subset of basic Python or a package.

 The standard packages -- which we'll talk more about in a minute -- are well written, well documented, and have armies of users who spot and correct problems.
 Some of the others less so.
-Our suggestion is to stick to the standard packages, specifically those in the Anaconda distribution, until you're reasonably comfortable with Python.
+Our suggestion is to stick to the standard packages, specifically those that come with the Anaconda distribution.

 Some of the leading packages for numerical ("scientific") computation  are